IgniteUI/igniteui-docfx/kr/components/hierarchicalGrid/load_on_demand.md

 #### Template defining

-First we will define owr hierarchical grid template with the levels of hierarchy that we expect to have.
+First we will define our hierarchical grid template with the levels of hierarchy that we expect to have.
 We know that our root grid [`primaryKey`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html#primarykey) for the customers is their `CustomerID`, for their orders on the first level -  `OrderID` and respectively for order details - `ProductID`.
 Knowing also each database table and their keys, we can use this information to define our initial template:

 ```html
 <igx-hierarchical-grid #hGrid [primaryKey]="'CustomerID'" [autoGenerate]="false" [height]="'600px'" [width]="'100%'">